supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Half Adder and Full Adder.md

 | Addition of two multi-bit binary numbers | Ripple Carry Adder or Carry Look Ahead Adder |

 > [!remember]
 > Each output of a circuit can be considered a function.
-Check for when it will 1 and add the minterms.
+Check for when the function will be 1 and add the minterms.

 Let us assume that $t$ is the propagational delay of the logic gates NOT, AND, OR, EXOR, NAND, NOR.